Holy Family Cathedral (Tulsa, Oklahoma): Holy Family Cathedral

 By 1910, the church had outgrown its original capacity.
 Father Heiring turned his attention to building a new complex at the intersection of Eighth and Boulder, the present location.

 Construction of the sanctuary was completed in only two years with construction of the rectory beginning five years later, in 1919.

 Holy Family School

 The history of Holy Family School is intertwined with that of the church.
 Tulsa Catholics petitioned Bishop Meerschaert to establish a Catholic school in Tulsa.
-In 1899, Mother Katharine Drexel (later canonized), an heiress to the Drexel banking family of Philadelphia, responded to the request by providing funds to construct St. Theresa's Institute, the predecessor of Holy Family School.
-Initially, this was designated to benefit Indian and African American children of the Oklahoma and Indian Territories.
-Children of all races were admitted beginning in 1910.
-When the initial loan was repaid ten years later, the school was renamed Holy Family School.
+In 1899, Mother Katharine Drexel (later canonized), an heiress to the Drexel banking family of Philadelphia, responded to the request by providing funds to construct St. Theresa's Institute for Creek Indian Girls.
+Mother Katharine intended the school to benefit Indian and African American children of the Oklahoma and Indian Territories but she allowed children of all races.
+The initial loan was repaid by 1902 and the school was renamed Holy Family School, adopting the same patrons as the church.

 Three Sisters of Mount Carmel came from New Orleans to teach at the new school.
 They were replaced in 1902 by Sisters of Divine Providence from San Antonio.

 In January 2020, Holy Family Cathedral School transitioned to a classical Catholic school.
-As of August 2020, it is the only Catholic school in the Diocese of Tulsa to offer a classical curriculum.